 - 5G is expensive if it’s not included, so make sure you can use it.
 Check with your preferred carrier that you have 5G coverage in your area.
 Or that you’re at least on the roll-out road map.

 - Double-check that your phone supports the 5G network bands used by your carrier.

 - Consider how much data you need each month and if 5G is worth the extra cost.

 Read more: The best 5G phones you can buy right now

 Check local 5G availability

-The first thing you need to do is make sure that you can actually benefit from 5G speeds by checking local availability.
-After all, there’s no point in spending extra money on a 5G phone and data plan if you can’t use it immediately or soon.
+The first thing you need to do is make sure that you can benefit from 5G speeds by checking local availability.
+After all, there’s no point in spending extra money on a 5G phone and data plan if you can’t use it immediately or in the near future.

 Even if your local area isn’t currently on the 5G grid, don’t despair.
 If you’re living in a major city with 5G rollouts already underway, you’re likely to see coverage in the next two years.
 Keep an eye on carrier announcements and plans for their 5G rollouts.
 You can often find a list of towns and cities with upcoming 5G deployments on your carrier’s website.